 Elise has become my official cracker-making helper and #1 taste taster and she loves them!
 I couldn’t even take these photos without her reaching into the sweet potato crackers bowl and dipping her little hand into my shot…

 Once you make these easy, healthy-esque sweet potato crackers, you’ll be floored at how few ingredients are in a box of store-bought crackers.
 You’re truly paying for packaging.

 I found a sweet potato crackers recipe from the North Carolina Sweet Potato Commission and tinkered and tested and made some ingredient changes.
-These kid-friendly sweet potato crackers so good …you can’t even tell these crackers have vegetables in them.
+This kid-friendly sweet potato crackers recipe is so good …you can’t even tell that these sweet potato crackers have vegetables in them.
 I love eating them, and my little recipe taster Elise totally agrees.

 1-1/2 to 2 cups all-purpose flour

 1 teaspoon salt

-3 tablespoons organic unsalted butter (or solid coconut oil)
+3 tablespoons unsalted butter (or solid coconut oil)